-These signals are used to track the state of the internal instruction execution queue.
-Execution state is time-multiplexed on the two signals.
+IPIPE1 (PE6) and IPIPE0 (PE5) signals are used to track the state of the internal instruction queue.
+Data movement and execution state information is time-multiplexed on the two signals.
 Refer to Development Support.

 3.4.12 Data Bus Enable (DBE)